 To disable Auto-Sleep Mode in the OSD:

-- Press the center of the OSD controller to open the OSD. - 2.
+- 1. Press the Menu button to open the OSD, or press the center of the OSD controller to open the OSD. - 2.
 In the OSD, select Power. - Select Auto-Sleep Mode, and then select Off.